Frequently Asked Questions

 For programs lasting longer than 3 hours, children will need to bring a packed lunch.
 Small cooler-style lunch boxes are recommended, as we do not provide refrigeration.
 Please include utensils, if needed.

 Children need to bring a water bottle with them to have during the day, regardless of the length of the program.
-The lunch box and water bottle should be labeled with the child’s name where it is easily seen.
+The lunch box and water bottle should be labeled with the child’s name, so that it is easily seen.

 What to Bring